evisha/job-listing/README.md

 │   │   ├── components
 ~~~

-I used two classifiers to name the libraries.
-The first classifier is the `scope` and the second the `type`.

-The `scope` is the section (domain) of the app the library can be used.
+Naming of the libraries is done by using `scope` and `type` classifiers.

-It gives a clear indication that a feature belongs to a specific domain.
+The `scope` is an indication that a feature belongs to a specific domain.
-For example the libraries under `profile` scope, are used in the profile and favourite profile pages.

 The `type` indicates the purpose of a library.
 - `Feature` contains smart components.
 - `UI` contains dumb components.